Cornelius Shea

 Cornelius P. Shea (September 7, 1872 – January 12, 1929) was an American labor leader and organized crime figure.
 He was the founding president of the International Brotherhood of Teamsters, holding the position from 1903 until 1907.
 He became involved with the Chicago Outfit, and although he was indicted many times, he usually escaped conviction.
 After a short prison term for attempted murder removed him from union affairs, Shea was appointed secretary-treasurer of the Mafia-dominated Theatrical Janitors' Union in Chicago.

 Early life

 Cornelius Shea was born in Cambridge, Massachusetts, on September 27, 1872, to James and Mary Shea, Irish immigrants.
 His father owned his own tipcart and collected garbage for a living.
 Shea attended public elementary school, then dropped out after the sixth grade to work for his father.

 Little is known about Shea's life between 1884 and 1894.
 But at the age of 22, Shea married 19-year-old Mary "Minnie" Lyons, the daughter of Irish immigrants Patrick and Margaret (Reagan) Lyons.
 The Sheas married in Cambridge on May 27, 1895.
-The couple had five children.
-The three sons did not survive infancy, but the two daughters (Margaret and Genevieve) did.
+The couple had two daughters, Margaret and Genevieve, with three sons dead in infancy.